pantheon-systems/documentation/source/docs/articles/sites/code/applying-upstream-updates.md

 Conflicts can occur when the upstream you are trying to merge your code with has made alterations to files.

-_"When a merge isn’t resolved automatically, git leaves the index and the working tree in a special state that gives you all the information you need to help resolve the merge."_ - <u>Git Manual</u>
+_"When a merge isn’t resolved automatically, git leaves the index and the working tree in a special state that gives you all the information you need to help resolve the merge."_ - Git Manual

 For more information on resolving conflicts, see [Git FAQs](/docs/articles/local/git-faq#how-can-i-manually-resolve-conflicts%3F).